 Since then, the group has held several demonstrations each year, all coinciding with holidays that are associated with romantic love in Japanese culture, such as Valentine’s Day, Christmas, and White Day .

 Kakuhidou’s slogans combine Japanese internet culture with classical Marxism, and its origins in cyberspace can be charted through its choice of language.
 For example, one frequent target of the group’s admonitions are the so-called “riyajuu” (リア充）, a neologism frequently used in online communities such as 2chan to refer to those who experience fulfillment in their offline lives (riyajuu is a portmanteau that combines “real” with “jyuujitsu”, the Japanese word for fulfillment).

 The release posted on Kakuhidou’s website for this year’s anti-Valentines parade says “the blood-soaked conspiracy of Valentine’s Day, driven by the oppressive chocolate capitalists, has arrived once again.
 In order to create a brighter future, we call for solidarity among our unloved comrades, so that we may demonstrate in resolute opposition to Valentine’s Day and the romantic industrial complex.”

 At previous events, leaders of the group have yelled slogans such as “I hope all riyajuus explode!
 But we’re still a little jealous!” while wearing shirts that say, roughly, “sex is useless.”

 Despite the group’s left-leaning tendencies, their official vehicle is a Mercedes-Benz C220.

-[2017 Update] This year marks the group’s 10-anniversary, and they are celebrating by staigng a large demonstration in Shibuya’s Miyashita Park on February 12, 2017.
+[2018 Update] The group is once again planning a large demonstration, but this year in Yoyogi Park (not Miyashita Park like previous years) on February 12, 2018.
 They plan to begin gathering at 1:00 pm with the demonstration beginning at 1:30pm.
 You can see photos from their latest protest on the group’s Twitter account.